L&Q charcoal textured image on content page header

 The Let’s Go To School programme

-In 2013, we also launched our 'Let’s Go To School' programme that enabled over 300 L&Q residents to get a qualification to help get a career in the education sector.
+In 2013, we also launched our 'Let’s Go To School' programme which enabled more than 300 L&Q residents to get a qualification to help get a career in the education sector.

 It was community-based and focused on peer support.
 80% taking part went on to work in education.